gtelang/PackageHandoff/README.md

 ## Build and Run

-That long build process you probably just witnessed, was due to the many dependencies needed by your computer.
+That long build process you just witnessed, was due to the many dependencies needed by your computer.
 If you make changes to the existing library code in **PackgeHandoff.org** or write your own `Main.hs` file inside *codeHaskell-pho/app*, type **`stack build`** at the command prompt to re-compile.

 `codeHaskell-pho/app` contains `Main.hs` which creates a [Gloss](http://gloss.ouroborus.net/) canvas onto which you can interactively insert robots, adjust their fuel, place packages and use one of the algorithms displayed at the command prompty to generate and then animate the schedule.
 To execute the executable for this `Main.hs` function type **`stack exec main`** at the command-prompt.